ethan-graham10/AMT/README.md

 # ATM
 This script makes an ATM

-This script:
-  holds up to 9999 bank accounts

-  welcomes the user

-  creates new users
+This script creates an ATM System which:

-  creates the storage system for individual user information
+ Welcomes the user

-  creates the folder for files that hold the last 5 transactions for each account
+ Creates and holders users
+ Allows Users to Sign into the System
+ Gives users a navigation of system functions
+ Allows for checking of balance
+ Creates a mini bank summary
+ Deposits and Withdraws funds